Crossroad-Consulting/pdi-birt-report-step-plugin/README.md

 A Pentaho Data Integration plugin for generating Birt reports within transformations

 # Version information
-The current version of the plugin was tested using the Birt Runtime 4.5.0 and Pentaho DI CE 6.1.0.1-196.
+The current version of the plugin was tested using the Birt Runtime 4.5.0, Pentaho DI CE 6.1.0.1-196 and Java 1.8.
 Other versions were not tested.

 # Build & Deploy
 ## Dependant libraries